Which sporting events have been affected following the death of the Queen?

 A meeting involving representatives from sports governing bodies and the Government is scheduled for Friday morning.

-Here, the PA news agency looks at matches and events which have been affected by the news.
+Here are the matches and events which have been affected by the news.

 Football